Have you ever been at the thrift store and saw an ugly lamp that look like this one?

 I used Old White, one of my favorites!
 (A rubber band on the top keeps the side clean from paint when you’re dabbing off the excess paint.
 I know you shouldn’t technically dip your brush in the paint, but…..well….why dirty up a paint cup??.
 LOL).

-STEP 9: Transform the Rest of Your Lamps!
+STEP 9: Make Over the Rest of Your Lamps!

 After covering one lamp shade, I honestly think I’m addicted now.
 It was soooo easy; cost just $15 ($10 for the lamp, $5 for the spray adhesive).
-For that price, I’m going to make over a lot more of the lighting in this house!
-Why stop at just the bedroom??
+Here are some other thrift store lamp makeovers in my house!

 BEFORE – STRIPPED SHADE